 World Geodetic System (WGS-84) is familiar to many non-geographers because it is used by GPS devices to describe locations all over the Earth.
 A different GCS, called OSGB-36, which is more accurate for describing locations in Britain but not as good for other countries, is used specifically for British data.
 Web Mercator is a PCS based on WGS-84 used for global maps, and British National Grid is a PCS based on OSGB-36 used for British maps.

 For each GCS, there are many different ways of converting, or “projecting”, 3D coordinates to 2D coordinates.
 Web Mercator and British National Grid are the most important projections for their respective geographic coordinate systems.
-There are alternative projections, each with its own pros and cons (this link has more information, as well as an entertaining video clip).
+There are alternative projections, each with its own pros and cons.

 Converting between coordinate systems that are based on the same GCS is relatively straightforward, but when converting, for example, GPS (WGS-84) coordinates to BNG eastings and northings, a mathematical transformation is required.
 The “Petroleum” transformation is an accurate transformation from WGS-84 to OSGB-36 (and vice-versa) included with ArcGIS.